 During the month of June, 9,000 units were produced and 7,500 units were sold.
 The opening inventory was 2,000 units.

 - Prepare two income statements, one using variable costing method and one using absorption costing method.

-- Explain the difference in net operating income (if any) under two approaches.
+- Explain the reason of difference in net operating income (if any) under two approaches.